Sunt-ing/database-system-readings/README.md

 In the issue list, a closed issue means that the digest about it was finished, while an open one means that the digest is to-be-appeared or on-the-flying.

-For each paper digest, I will try to answer the following questions:
+For each paper digest, I try to answer the following questions:
 - What problem does the paper solve?
 Is it important?
 - How does it solve the problem?
-- How does their approaches differ from previous ones?
+Any approaches new?
 - What could be improved?
 - Anything interesting about it?